amcintosh/eInkCalendar/README.md

 - Updating all the dependencies as many of them did not work with the latest Raspberry Pi OSes
 - Updated to pull data from multiple calendars, including Google Calendars (which I use)
+- Updated to pull birthdays from Google Contacts
 - Removed the Python schedule library and run updates with just cron
 - I bought a slightly different eInk display which doesn't handle the red colours
 - Removed the [portal](https://store.steampowered.com/app/620/Portal_2/) chamber theme as it's not my thing